 We offer advice on any aspect of caring for a disabled child.
 In most cases it isn't necessary to seek legal advice to find the help you need.
-But sometimes it may be necessary to take legal action to put things right.
+But sometimes it may be necessary to get a legal opinion or take legal action to put things right.

 How Contact can help

-Our helpline advisers can explain your rights to local services, education, benefits and entitlements and tell you how you can challenge decisions you're not happy with.
+Our helpline advisers can explain your rights to local services, education, and benefits and entitlements.
+We can tell you how you can challenge decisions you're not happy with.
 We may be able to tell you about local organisations that can support you to resolve your problem.

-If you're looking for advice about housing, employment, claiming compensation for an accident or medical negligence or setting up a trust, call our helpline for information about national organisations that specialise in those areas.
+If you're looking for advice about housing or employment rights, contact our helpline for information about national organisations that specialise in these areas.

 Getting free legal advice

 You may be entitled to free legal aid to help meet the costs of legal advice, family mediation and representation in court.
 Whether you are eligible for legal aid depends on your personal circumstances.
 A specialist solicitor will be able to advise you about this, or you could visit the government's legal aid webpage for more information.